remileduc/debian-systemd-ramdisk/README.md

 	# systemctl enable var-cache.mount var-log.mount home-{USER}-.cache.mount home-{USER}-.mozilla.mount systemramdisk.service userramdisk.service
 ```

-Before rebooting, we need to save the cache (and check everything works :p), so run `ramdisk_cache.sh` as root and check that your persistent folders are filled with the correct data.
+Before rebooting, we need to save the cache (and check everything works :p), so run `ramdisk_cache.sh cache log usercache firefoxsession` as root and check that your persistent folders are filled with the correct data.

 We also need to setup a `cron` so the script is run every X minutes (here every hour but you can change), so you don't lose too much if your system crashes: